395t/review-assignments/_summaries/goodfellow2013maxout_1.md

 **_Main Idea_**

-Taking the element-wise max of an input across multiple weight matrices produces a non-linear activation function that can learn approximations of any convex function and take advantage of dropout layers while improving accuracy and allowing deeper networks.
+Taking the element-wise max of an input ran across multiple weight matrices produces a non-linear activation function that can learn approximations of any convex function and take advantage of dropout layers while improving accuracy and allowing deeper networks.